khushi2068/Clustering/README.md

 ### KMeans Clustering

 KMeans is a partitioning method that divides the dataset into `k` clusters.
 It starts with random centroid initialization and iteratively assigns each data point to the nearest cluster while updating the centroids.

+### Hierarchical Clustering (HClust)

+Hierarchical Clustering builds a hierarchy of clusters either through an agglomerative (bottom-up) or divisive (top-down) approach.
+The result is often visualized using a dendrogram.

+### Spectral Clustering (SC)

+Spectral Clustering uses the eigenvalues of a similarity matrix to reduce dimensionality before applying a clustering algorithm, typically KMeans, to the lower-dimensional space.
+It is particularly useful for identifying clusters that are not necessarily globular and can capture complex structures.